opengsn/docs/faq/general.md

 ## How does a contract know who the user is? <a id="how_do_i_know_who_the_user_is?"></a>

 The `BaseRelayRecipient` contract has a utility function called `_msgSender()` which returns the true address of the user making a contract call.
 The function `_msgSender()` should be used in place of the solidity system variable `msg.sender`.

-## Why does it matter if I know who the user is? <a id="why_does_it_matter_if_i_know_who_the_user_is?"></a>

 The GSN network is built to be compatible with the Ethereum network in its present state.
 This means that for relayed transactions, `msg.sender` will return the address of the relay server signing the transaction, and not the user requesting the transaction.
 Contracts that use `msg.sender` are not natively compatible with the Gas Station network.
 It is necessary to use the `_msgSender()` function from the `BaseRelayRecipient` contract in the [*OpenGSN library*](../contracts/index.md) if your contract needs to identify the initiator of a GSN powered transaction.

-## Why do participants need to deposit ETH in the RelayHub? <a id="why_do_i_have_to_deposit_eth_in_the_relayhub?"></a>
+## Why are ETH deposits in RelayHub required?<a id="why_do_i_have_to_deposit_eth_in_the_relayhub?"></a>

-Like the underlying blockchain it supports, the GSN is a trust-minimized decentralized network that does not require participant to know or trust each other.
+Like the underlying blockchain it supports, the GSN is a trust-minimized decentralized system that does not require participants to know or trust each other.
 Instead their interactions are mediated by RelayHub, an audited on-chain contract.